dterei/memcache-hs/README.md

   [mutilate](https://github.com/leverich/mutilate) already do that very well.
 This tool is useful in conjunction with mutilate.
-* `Loader` -- A tool to load random data of a certain size into a memcache server.
+* `Loader` -- A tool to load random data of a certain size into a memcached server.
 Useful for priming a server for testing.

 ## Architecture Notes